et-com/etcom/README.md

 ## View our lessons and talks

 We keep our lessons and talks in a seperate repository - [studyGroupLessons](https://github.com/bulib/studyGroupLessons) - to help keep things organized.
 Take a minute to check them out!

-## For Participants

-Welcome to our Mozilla Study Group!
-A few things to do & know now that you're here:

- - **Watch this repo:** up in the top right, there's a button that says 'Watch'; click it, and set yourself to 'Watching'.
-This will send you email notifications of new discussions; if you don't want email, but would like an alert just on GitHub, change the setting in Settings -> Notification Center (Settings is the little cog in the top right).
- - **Check out the issue tracker:** click on 'issues' in the sidebar on the right; this is where all the conversations this study groups is having live.
-Use this space to ask questions, request events, make suggestions, or just say hi.
- - **Read the code of conduct:** this Study Group is for everyone - we abide by a [set of rules](https://www.mozillascience.org/code-of-conduct/) that require everyone be treated with respect.
-Help us make a space where everyone feels welcome, and we'll all have a better time!
- - **Add yourself to the website:** If you'd like to appear on the website under the 'Who we Are' section, have a look at the `_data/members.yml`; send us a pull request with an entry for yourself, or open an issue and we'll do it for you.